VGFXOpenGL

 • Character bone animations using object hierarchies

-• Smooth bezier spline rotation interpolation using quaternion math with full
+• Smooth bezier spline rotation interpolation with quaternion math fully compatible with

 - Particle System